dv7jose/Utah-Youth-Mental-Health-Facility-Investigation/README.md

 • Timeline concerning the start and end date of the investigation
 • Date that the incident occurred.

 With that information, we used pandas to filter investigations by facility, filter investigations by year, and filter investigations concerning sexual abuse or conduct by year.

-Will Craft led the data analysis, and as a way to begin my internship with APM Reports, he had me fact check his work for this story so that I can warm up my data analysis skills.
+Analysis can be found [here](https://github.com/dv7jose/Critical-Incidents-Provo/blob/main/Utah_Practice.ipynb).

 It's important to note that the final chart in the story has different numbers than the original analysis.
 Reason being, the leading reporters added notice of agency actions from https://hslic.utah.gov/notices-of-agency-action.
 That is not reflected in this analysis.